Department of Music

 Jeffrey Price is a collaborative performer and educator, recently performing new music at the Windsor Canadian Music Festival.
 He performs regularly with the UM-Flint Faculty Jazz Ensemble as well as with faculty chamber groups at the Flint School for Performing Arts.
 Price is an active clinician in the Genesee area and is a candidate to present at the 2014 North American Saxophone Alliance national convention.

-Patrick Prouty is currently composing a piece for the UM-Flint University Orchestra in honor of Emeritus Professor Walker E. Fesmire’s generous establishment of The Chieko Fesmire String Instrument Scholarship.
+Patrick Prouty composed a piece for the UM-Flint University Orchestra in honor of Emeritus Professor Walker E. Fesmire’s generous establishment of The Chieko Fesmire String Instrument Scholarship.
 Music from Prouty’s CD, The Charmed Life, was recently featured in AMC’s television show, Breaking Bad.
 His fourth CD, New American Daydream, earned the Detroit Music Award for Best Jazz Recording of 2012.

 Joseph Wright is active as a performer and educator.
 He has appeared extensively over the years with artists such as Natalie Cole, Peter Duchin, Bob Hope, Robert Klein, Andy Narell, Martha Reeves, The Four Tops, The Temptations, as well as The Glenn Miller and Nelson Riddle Orchestras.
 He also performs regularly with the UM-Flint Faculty Jazz Ensemble.
 Wright has appeared many times at the Detroit Jazz Festival, including performances with both local and nationally known jazz artists.